Protecting Applications in Docker Containers

 When installing Sentinel LDK Run-time Environment (RTE) for use with HL keys, the RTE can be installed either on the host machine or within the Docker container.

 The protected application running in the Docker container accesses the license on the HL key via network communication.
-Only network licenses are supported.
+Only licenses with concurrency are supported.

 Thales recommends that you use this option if the license supports remote access.
 Access the HL key via the RTE and not directly from the Docker container.